ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

 ### Betweenness

-The betweenness centrality (or "betweenness”) is a measure of centrality, for each vertex the betweenness is by definition the number of these shortest paths that pass through the vertex.
-For every pair of vertices in a connected graph, there exists at least one shortest path between the vertices such that the number of edges that the path passes through is minimized.
+<div align="justify"> The betweenness centrality (or "betweenness”) is a measure of centrality, for each vertex the betweenness is by definition the number of these shortest paths that pass through the vertex.
+For every pair of vertices in a connected graph, there exists at least one shortest path between the vertices such that the number of edges that the path passes through is minimized.</div>

     Vertex$Betweenness <- normalize(betweenness(g, normalized = TRUE ))